 - 1. Model professional attitudes, judgments and ability in the practice setting. - 2.
 Apply the concepts of healthy living to maintain personal and professional well-being in the practice setting. - 3.
 Integrate concepts from the arts, sciences, social sciences and nursing foundations into a developing professional practice. - 4.
-Describe the role of the practical nurse and interdisciplinary team in providing medicalsurgical nursing care to the adult client. - 5.
-Perform appropriate client assessments, interpret the significance of findings and identify priority nursing diagnosis related to medical-surgical nursing care for the adult client in the practice setting. - 6.
-Plan safe, effective, competent and holistic medical-surgical nursing care for the adult client based on analysis of available data and evidence-informed practice guidelines in the practice setting. - 7.
-Perform safe, effective, competent and holistic medical-surgical nursing interventions to optimize adult client strengths, achieve expected health outcomes, and promote wellness in the practice setting. - 8.
+Describe the role of the practical nurse and interdisciplinary team in providing nursing care to the adult client. - 5.
+Perform appropriate client assessments, interpret the significance of findings and identify priority nursing diagnosis related to nursing care for the adult client in the practice setting. - 6.
+Plan safe, effective, competent and holistic nursing care for the adult client based on analysis of available data and evidence- informed practice guidelines in the practice setting. - 7.
+Perform safe, effective, competent and holistic nursing interventions to optimize adult client strengths, achieve expected health outcomes, and promote wellness in the practice setting. - 8.
 Evaluate the outcomes resulting from nursing and healthcare interventions, and adjust priorities and the plan of care as required in the practice setting. - 9.
 Apply knowledge of documenting, reporting, and recording of pertinent client information. - 10.
-Communicate effectively and accurately, and work collaboratively with the interdisciplinary team instructors and classmates in the pra - with the interdisciplinary team, instructors and classmates in the practice setting. - 11.
-Demonstrate appropriate therapeutic communication techniques to establish the nurse-client relationship in the practice setting. - 12.
-Apply principles of teaching and learning and health promotion to medical-surgical nursing care and to client teaching. - 13.
+Communicate effectively and accurately, and work collaboratively with the Interdisciplinary team, instructor and preceptor in the practice setting. - 11.
+Demonstrate appropriate therapeutic communication techniques to establish the nurseclient relationship in the practice setting. - 12.
+Apply principles of teaching and learning and health promotion to nursing care and to client teaching. - 13.
 Integrate knowledge of self-regulation, critical inquiry and clinical judgment, leadership, cultural competence, teamwork, reflection, and continuous learning and competency development into developing practice. - 14.
-Apply knowledge of governing regulation/legislation and ethics related to the provision of medical-surgical nursing care. - 15.
-Integrate research findings that support evidence-informed practice in the delivery of medical-surgical nursing care and in the acute care setting. - 16.
-Contribute to a culture of safety within the practice settings as it relates to medical surgical nursing
+Apply knowledge of governing regulation/legislation and ethics related to the provision of nursing care. - 15.
+Integrate research findings that support evidence-informed practice in the delivery of nursing care and in the acute care setting. - 16.
+Contribute to a culture of safety within the practice settings as it relates to nursing.